MANAPOrkun/Basic-Object-Detection/README.md

 # Basic-Object-Detection
 Some basic object detection algorithms used on images.
-I have created this repository to be able to check again from everywhere when I am stuck on writing code.

 <details>
   <summary>Template Matching</summary>